 Assessment District.
 On August 3, 1994, the District completed formation of a Maintenance and Recreation Assessment District ("MRAD") pursuant to the Landscape and Lighting Act of 1972.
 This allows the District to levy taxes to support the maintenance and operations of fields and outdoor areas for the purpose of public use.
 Annual assessments are \$72 per single family equivalents.
-There are approximately 77,521 defined living units within the MRAD, and the District has received approximately \$5 million annually in assessment revenue, with approximately \$5.5 million estimated in 2011-12 and budgeted for in 2012-13.
+There are approximately 77,521 defined living units within the MRAD, and the District has received approximately \$5 million annually in assessment revenue, with approximately \$5.5 million estimated in 2011-12.
 The use of MRAD revenue is restricted to expenditures for recreation, lighting, and landscape operations and maintenance of facilities generally available to the public; it does not count towards the District's revenue limit and effectively relieves the District from funding many of these expenditures from General Fund revenue.
 MRAD assessments are levied annually on approval by the Board.

 Parcel Tax.
 On June 8, 2004, voters within the District approved a parcel tax to maintain reduced class sizes from kindergarten to third grade, purchase textbooks and teaching materials, attract and retain qualified teachers, aides and counselors, enhance core subjects, restore library services and athletic programs, and improve custodial services (the "Parcel Tax").
 The District annually collects 7.2 cents (\$0.072) per square foot of total building area of buildings within the District's geographic boundaries or \$7.20 per vacant parcel, with an exemption for qualified seniors.
 The Parcel Tax became effective on July 1, 2004 and was scheduled to expire on June 30, 2009.
 In November 2008, voters renewed the Parcel Tax, extending the current rate for an additional five years, beginning July 1, 2009 and ending June 30, 2014.
-The Parcel Tax is anticipated to generate approximately \$9.8 million for fiscal year 2011-12.
-The District budgeted approximately \$10.5 million for fiscal year 2012-13 which amount includes an anticipated carry-over of 2011-12 funds.
+The Parcel Tax is anticipated to generate approximately \$9.7 million for fiscal year 2011-12.